The Night They Raided Minsky's: Pre-production

 In April 1961, producer Leonard Key outbid several others for the stage rights to Rowland Barber's book.
-(Debbie Reynolds reportedly had sought the film rights in 1961 as well.)
+(Debbie Reynolds reportedly had sought film rights in 1961 as well.)
 At that time it was reported to be the highest price ever paid for such rights, and that the novel would be adapted by screenwriter Edward Chodorov.
 Later in the year, however, Key had enlisted screenwriter Julius J. Epstein.
 At these early stages, Sammy Cahn as well as Johnny Mercer and Henry Mancini were rumored to write the music.
 The show never found financial backing before the option for the stage rights ran out two years later in 1963.

 Norman Lear and Bud Yorkin bought the film rights in September 1965.
 Lear originally announced that production would begin in the fall of 1966.
-Dick Shawn was reportedly being considered for the "lead role" (unspecified) in July 1966.
+Dick Shawn was reportedly considered for the "lead role" (unspecified) in July 1966.
 However, filming didn't begin until a year later, on October 8, 1967.

 On May 23, 1967, the Los Angeles Times reported that William Friedkin was set to direct.
 Friedkin's first film, Good Times (1967), starring Sonny and Cher, had just been released.
-A musical comedy which spoofs various movie genres, including mysteries, westerns and spy thrillers, it was a critical and box-office flop.
-Friedkin was quoted as saying that 'The Night They Raided Minsky's will be "poetic reality."
+A musical comedy that spoofs various movie genres, including mysteries, westerns, and spy thrillers, it was a critical and box-office flop.
+Friedkin was quoted as saying that The Night They Raided Minsky's will be a "poetic reality".

-Tony Curtis was cast as Raymond Paine in June 1967, but dropped out a month later because of creative differences.
+Tony Curtis was cast as Raymond Paine in June 1967, but dropped out a month later over creative differences.
 Alan Alda, whose father, Robert Alda, had been in burlesque, was cast as Paine, but was unable to leave his role on Broadway in The Apple Tree.
 Jason Robards took over the Paine role about a month before filming began.
 (Raymond Paine was the name of a real straight man who was in the show that night.
-He was killed in a hit and run accident in 1934.)
+He was killed in a hit-and-run accident in 1934.)
 Elliott Gould, who was then married to Barbra Streisand, was signed in August 1967 and made his film debut as Billy Minsky.